sCrypt-Inc/boilerplate/README.md

 - `src/contracts` - This is where all the smart contract code is.
 Each file is for a separate smart contract example, e.g. the `P2PKH` smart contract is defined inside `src/contracts/p2pkh.ts`.
 - `tests/local` - This is the directory which contains smart contract tests that get executed locally.
 Each smart contract has its separate test file.
 - `tests/testnet` - This is the directory which contains smart contract tests that get broadcast to the Bitcoin testnet.

+## Legacy boilerplate

+The old boilerplate code which was using the now deprecated legacy sCrypt was deprecated in favour of our new Typescript-based implementation.

+You can still find the old code under the [`legacy` branch](https://github.com/sCrypt-Inc/boilerplate/tree/legacy).